amosstorkey/virgintivocec/README.md

 Finally we compile and install virgintivocec.

-You might wanto to ensure you have done a system upgrade first, but this is not entirely necessary.
+You might want to to ensure you have done a system upgrade first, but this is not entirely necessary.

     sudo apt-get update
     sudo apt-get dist-upgrade